 Use Neutral Background

-And number four to select a neutral background, so try to pick a neutral background or neutral plates for your food.
+And number four is to select a neutral background, so try to pick a neutral background or neutral plates for your food.

 So like our kitchen, our countertops are blue with white speckles all over.
 And it can be really distracting if I’m taking the food photo with that countertop as the background.